fujiapple852/trippy/docs/src/content/docs/reference/cli.md

 ```

 :::note
 Trippy command line arguments may be given in any order and my occur both before and after the targets.
+All options can
+also be provided via environment variables using the `TRIP_` prefix (for example, `TRIP_PROTOCOL=tcp`).
+CLI flags take
+precedence over environment variables when both are set.
 :::